uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The context in which the Settlement Agreement was created provides further important support for that conclusion in several ways.[para.
 71]

 > First, telling the history of Indian Residential Schools was clearly seen as a central aspect of the mandate of the TRC when the Settlement Agreement was made.
-Since Canada played a vital role in the irs [Indian Residential School] system, Canada’s documents wherever they were held, would have been understood as a very important historical resource for this purpose.[para.
+Since Canada played a vital role in the IRS [Indian Residential School] system, Canada’s documents wherever they were held, would have been understood as a very important historical resource for this purpose.[para.
 72]

-> Second, the Settlement Agreement charged the TRC with compiling an historical record of the irs system to be accessible to the public in the future.
+> Second, the Settlement Agreement charged the TRC with compiling an historical record of the IRS system to be accessible to the public in the future.
 Here too, Canada’s documents, wherever housed, would have been seen to be vital to this task.[para.
 73]

 > Third, the story of the history and the historical record to be compiled cover over 100 years and dates back to the nineteenth century.